Sanal Edamaruku: Comments and aftermath

 During a television show held to discuss the investigation, Edamaruku accused Christian priests of regularly scamming devotees and defrauding miracles to make money, and build bigger and newer churches and convents, and the Pope of being "anti-science" and scoffed at Christians for worshipping the cross.
 A Catholic lawyer asked Edamaruku to apologise whilst on television, which he refused to do.
 Such defamatory statements lead to the Catholic Secular Forum filing First information reports under Section 295(A) of the Indian Penal Code in April 2012.

 The All India Catholic Union said the law was being applied incorrectly.
 Colin Gonsalves, the founder of the India Center for Human Rights and Law, stated his opinion that no criminal offence had been committed.
-Vishal Dadlani, and James Randi publicly spoke in Edamaraku's defense while others accused Edamaruku of being "as much of a missionary seeking converts for his particular “ism” as the Church is for its own belief."
+Vishal Dadlani, Richard Dawkins and James Randi publicly spoke in Edamaruku's defense while others accused Edamaruku of being "as much of a missionary seeking converts for his particular “ism” as the Church is for its own belief."
 The Catholic Archdiocese of Bombay, which was not associated with the criminal charges, called for Edamaruku to apologise and for the prosecution to drop the charges.
 Edamaruku refused and on 31 July 2012 moved to Finland.